nginxinc/kubernetes-ingress/docs/content/tutorials/oidc-custom-configuration.md

 ## Prerequisites
 This guide assumes that you have an F5 NGINX Ingress Controller deployed.
 If not, please follow the installation steps using either the [Manifest](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/) or [HELM](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/) approach.

-To customise the NGINX OpenID Connect Reference implementation, we will need to:
+To customise the NGINX OpenID Connect Reference implementation, you will need to:
 1. Create a ConfigMap containing the contents of the default `oidc.conf` file
-2. Attach a `Volume` and `VolumeMount` to our deployment of the F5 NGINX Ingress Controller
+2. Attach a `Volume` and `VolumeMount` to your deployment of the F5 NGINX Ingress Controller

-This setup will allow our custom configuration in our ConfigMap to override the contents of the default `oidc.conf` file.
+This setup will allow the custom configuration in your ConfigMap to override the contents of the default `oidc.conf` file.

 ## Step 1 - Creating the ConfigMap

-Run the below command to generate a ConfgMap with the contents of the `oidc.conf` file.
+Run the below command to generate a ConfigMap with the contents of the `oidc.conf` file.
-**NOTE** The ConfgMap must be deployed in the same `namespace` as the F5 NGINX Ingress Controller.
+**NOTE** The ConfigMap must be deployed in the same `namespace` as the F5 NGINX Ingress Controller.
 ```
 kubectl create configmap oidc-config-map --from-literal=oidc.conf="$(curl -k https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v3.1.1/internal/configs/oidc/oidc.conf)"
 ```

-Use the `kubectl describe` command to confirm the contents of the ConfigMap are correct
+Use the `kubectl describe` command to confirm the contents of the ConfigMap are correct.

 ```
 kubectl describe configmap oidc-config-map